huynhtran1509/WTALoadingManager/README.md

 #### WTALoadingProtocol
 A view controller must implement `WTALoadingProtocol` in order to communicate with the `loadingManager`.
 Two methods are required:
-  * `-loadContentIgnoreCache:completionHandler:` This is the primary method for performing network requests, called by WTALoadingManager -reloadContent.
-Perform a standard network request and call `completion(error, response)` when finished so the loading manager can properly configure state.
+  * `-loadContentIgnoreCache:completionHandler:` This is the primary method for performing network requests, called by `WTALoadingManager -reloadContent`.
+Perform a standard network request and call `completion(error, response)` when finished so the `loadingManager` can properly configure state.
 If `error != nil`, `-loadFailed` will be called, if implemented, and the failed view will be presented.
   * `loadSuccess:completionHandler:` Called upon a successful API response.
 Call `completion(BOOL)` when post-processing is complete to notify the loading manager of a success or fail.
 If `NO` is passed in the `completion` call, the failed view will be presented.

 ## Getting Started